Fourth Industrial Revolution: Smart sensors

-Sensors and instrumentation drive the central forces of innovation, not only for Industry 4.0 but also for other "smart" megatrends, such as smart production, smart mobility, smart homes, smart cities, and smart factories.
+Sensors drive the central forces of innovation, not only for Industry 4.0 but also for other "smart" utilities, such as smart production, smart mobility, smart homes, smart cities, and smart factories.

 Smart sensors are devices which generate the data and allow further functionality from self-monitoring and self-configuration to condition monitoring of complex processes.
 With the capability of wireless communication, they reduce installation effort to a great extent and help realise a dense array of sensors.

 The importance of sensors, measurement science, and smart evaluation for Industry 4.0 has been recognised and acknowledged by various experts and has already led to the statement "Industry 4.0: nothing goes without sensor systems."

 However, there are a few issues, such as time synchronisation error, data loss, and dealing with large amounts of harvested data, which all limit the implementation of full-fledged systems.
 Moreover, additional limits on these functionalities represent the battery power.
 One example of the integration of smart sensors in the electronic devices, is the case of smart watches, where sensors receive the data from the movement of the user, process the data and as a result, provide the user with the information about how many steps they have walked in a day and also converts the data into calories burned.